tino/pyFirmata/README.md

 ## Troubleshooting

-### Spyder
+### Spyder / pyCharm / IDEs

-Start your program from the (Anaconda-) console / terminal and never within Spyder.
+Start your program from the console / terminal and never within an IDE.
 Here is an example for Windows:
 ```
     (base) D:\>
     (base) D:\>cd pyFirmata2\examples
     (base) D:\pyFirmata2\examples>python realtime_two_channel_scope.py
 ```
-The problem with Spyder is that it won't let your Python program terminate properly which leaves the serial port in an undefined state.
+The problem with IDEs is that they won't let your Python program terminate properly which leaves the serial port in an undefined state.
 If you then re-run your program it won't be able to talk to your Arduino.
 In the worst case you need to reboot your computer.
-Bottomline: use Spyder for editing, run the program from the console / terminal.
+Bottomline: use your IDE for editing, run the program from the console / terminal.

 ### After an update still the old version is being used